epistoteles/Races/README.md

 jt -t grade3 -fs 10 -altp -nfs 115 -nf georgiaserif -tfs 115 -tf opensans -m 200 -cellw 70%
 ```

 This will mainly make the cells wider – great for looking at horizontal plots – and remove UI clutter.
-Please not that it will permanently change your notebook style.
+Please note that it will permanently change your notebook style.
 Revert to the defaults with `jt -r` if you don't like it.
 A clean Jupyter interface does feel great though!

-If you don't just want to read the notebook, but execute its cells yourself, all requirements in `requirements.txt` have to be installed.
-You don't have to do this externally!
-Just execute the installation cell at the top of the notebook after starting it – you should execute the notebook from top to bottom anyway.

-This assumes you have Python 3 and [Jupyter](https://jupyter.org/install) (Jupyter Notebook) already installed, of course.

 Finally, open the notebook:

 ```
 jupyter notebook Report.ipynb
 ```

+This assumes you have Python 3 and [Jupyter](https://jupyter.org/install) (Jupyter Notebook) already installed, of course.

+If you don't just want to read the notebook, but execute its cells yourself, all requirements in `requirements.txt` have to be installed.
+You don't have to do this externally!
+Just execute the installation cell at the top of the notebook after starting it – you should execute the notebook from top to bottom anyway.

 ## 👁️ Preview